 Now, if you belong to those groups, I can honestly say that you can break through those amounts.

 I don’t want to tell you that saving $5,000 or $10,000 is a walk in the park, but with the right habits and mindset, it is very possible.
-I did it and so can you.
+I did it in my early 20s and no matter what age you are today, you can too.

 However, the hardest part is always the beginning.
 The start of the journey.